thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ## 2.2 Cloud enhancement detection

-In this study, we define an event as CE when the measured GHI at ground level exceeds the expected value under clear-sky conditions.
+In this study, we define an event as CE when the measured GHI at ground level exceeds the expected value under cloud-free conditions.
 Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI) at the top of the atmosphere (TOA) for the same SZA.
 Although the duration of these